Cubs vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite in six of their past 10 games and won five of those contests.
+- The Cubs have played as the favorite in six of their past 10 games and have gone 5-1 in those contests.

-- When it comes to hitting the over, the Cubs and their opponents are 3-6-1 in their last 10 games with a total.
+- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over six times.

 Read More About This Game